Trustable Compliance Report#

 AOU-14

-The JSON-library is built with tools from the provided matrix specification. (not yet provided)
+The integrator shall ensure that nlohmann/json library is built with tools from the provided matrix specification, whenever nlohmann/json is used. (not yet provided)

 0.00